chandler-reid/demo/contribution-guidelines.md

 ## Testing

-Explain how to run tests and provide examples of the expected outcomes.
+TODO:(cr, mc, ks, gr, bd) Explain how to run tests and provide examples of the expected outcomes.

 ## Code Review